Leaders in Service

-Criteria for these awards are that nominees 1) have held the top executive position in their organization, or its local branch, for five years or more; 2) have made outstanding contributions to the community in one or more of the Rotary Areas of Focus; 3) have led a life and business governed by the Rotary Four-Way Test; and 4) have demonstrated a commitment to diversity, equity, and inclusion.
+Criteria for these awards are that nominees 1) have held the top executive position in their organization, or its local branch, for three years or more; 2) have made outstanding contributions to the community in one or more of the Rotary Areas of Focus; 3) have led a life and business governed by the Rotary Four-Way Test; and 4) have demonstrated a commitment to diversity, equity, and inclusion.

 Elected officials are not eligible.

 For details, please go to the Leaders in Service website.

 From left: honorees Dr. Yousry Sayed, J.C.
 Lyle, and Chris Coudriet.

 The first year's honorees, who were recognized on May 5, 2022, were Dr. Yousry Sayed, CEO of Quality Chemical Laboratories, in the private-sector category; J.C.
 Lyle, CEO of Wilmington Area Rebuilding Ministry, in the non-profit category; and Chris Coudriet, New Hanover County manager, in the government category.

 Sponsors make tax-deductible contributions to the Wilmington Rotary Club's RCDW Foundation, a 501(c)(3) charitable institution.
 That foundation makes grants to support charitable projects in the Wilmington area, as well as contributing to global projects through our International Projects Committee.
 In return for their support for our foundation, sponsors get recognition, both at the awards banquet and in public media advertising, and tickets to the banquet.

 See more about the May 2023 awards banquet.